roots/docs/getting-started/win10-basic-setup.md

 Close all open CMD/PowerShell sessions, then open up a new one and run `php --version`.
 Now PHP should be installed!

 ## Composer

+> If you're using the full Roots stack, you don't need to install Composer in Windows--Trellis will install it on the
+> Virtual Machine, and you can log into the Virtual Machine to do Composer things.

+Composer is a PHP application, so you'll have to have PHP installed before you can install Composer.

 First, download the [Composer installer](https://getcomposer.org/Composer-Setup.exe).
 Then, run it.
 After the installer finishes, close all CMD/Powershell windows, then open a new one and run `composer --version`.
 You should see the version of Composer you have installed.